 The collection includes over 120 military vehicles of all shapes, sizes, and nations of origin.
 Tanks, trucks, self-propelled guns, tank destroyers, armored cars, motorcycles, artillery pieces, a speedboat, and fighter aircraft await the attention of any history, vehicle, or war buff.

 You also get to see 191 complete military uniforms from World War II from several different nations fighting men and women, as well as tons of examples of small arms used by all sides during the war.

 What’s perhaps craziest of all is that a lot of the exhibits are actually for sale.
 Just be careful about what you’re bringing home on the plane; TSA gets mad over the wrong size of shampoo bottles, let alone a bazooka (which you can buy there).

-There’s also a detailed exhibit concerning the “Sussex Plan”.
+There’s also a detailed exhibit concerning the “Sussex Plan.”
 It’s perhaps the greatest authority of this secretive mission.
-Plan Sussex was an Allied plan for French-speaking British and American operatives along with French nationals in exile, to be parachuted into France, blend in with the locals, and gather intel on German defenses prior to the Allied invasion of Normandy.
+Plan Sussex was an Allied plan for French-speaking British and American operatives and French nationals in exile to be parachuted into France, blend in with the locals, and gather intel on German defenses before the Allied invasion of Normandy.

 Months later, operatives under Plan Sussex would be used to track down mobile V1 and V2 launch sites.
-So secretive were Plan Sussex’s objectives, tools, and methods, much of the information regarding the overall mission is still under lock and key to this day.
+So secretive were Plan Sussex’s objectives, tools, and methods; much of the information regarding the overall mission is still locked and key to this day.

-To get to the museum from central Strasbourg, you will take bus no. 72 and alight at La Wantzenau station, from there you have a 7-minute walk to the museum.
+You will take the bus no to the museum from central Strasbourg.
+72 and alight at La Wantzenau station.
+From there, you have a 7-minute walk to the museum.
 The other option is the light rail.
-This will leave you at The Wantzenau which is a 20-minute walk from the museum.
+This will leave you at The Wantzenau, which is a 20-minute walk from the museum.

 See Related: Family Travel Hacks